Slasher4k/aaronhatchard/_posts/2019-04-04-fairtasker-firebase-backend-part-3.md

 As we are now going to be getting our tasks asyncronously we won't have tasks to display on initial load.
 To prevent user's from thinking that the site is broken we will indicate that something is happening by showing a spinner while the required data is being fetched.

 Create a `UI` folder in components and add a new file `Spinner.js` and CSS module `Spinner.module.css`.
-For our `Spinner` we will get the HTML and CSS from [css spinner][css-spinner]{: .white .white-hover-dots rel="nofollow"}, we simply need to choose one we like, view it's source and copy the HTML into our component and the CSS into our CSS file.
+For our `Spinner` we will get the HTML and CSS from [css spinner][css-spinner]{: .white .white-hover-dots target="_blank" }, we simply need to choose one we like, view it's source and copy the HTML into our component and the CSS into our CSS file.

 ~~~
 // ./components/Spinner/Spinner.js